Introduction

 - Choose build tools: Maven/Gradle

-This reduces project setup time from hours to minutes.
+This reduces the project setup time from hours to minutes.

 6. Simplified REST API Development